Stability analysis of warm quintessential dark energy model: Late time dynamics: full dynamical system analysis

 Before analyzing the set of autonomous equations, we note that, though $x$ and $y$ are bounded between -1 to 1 by the constraint given in Eq.~(\ref{constraint1}), $\lambda$ and $Q_m$ are unbounded and can take values between 0 to $\infty$.
 To obtain dynamical parameters which are bounded, unlike $\lambda$ and $Q_m$, it becomes convenient to introduce two new variables $z$ and $\xi$ that are defined as

 which make $z$ and $\xi$ range from $0 < z <1$ and $ 0< \xi < 1$.
-However, we found that the transformed dynamical set of equations in terms of $(x, y, z, \xi)$ has only one set of critical points $(0,0,z,0)$, which does not exhibit any accelerating solution (as $x^2-y^2=0$ for this critical point).
-This seems a principle a drawback of the choice of variables made, but that can be overcame as follows.
+However, we found that the transformed dynamical set of equations in terms of $(x, y, z, \xi)$ displays only the trivial critical point $(0,0,z,0)$, while the other possible critical points, including any accelerating solutions, remain hidden.
+This seems to be a drawback of the choice of variables made, but that can be overcame as follows.
 To work around the above mentioned difficulty, we first redefine $z$ as

 which now ranges from $-1<z\leq0$ for values $1\leq\lambda<\infty$.
 Here we note that for values of $\lambda$ smaller than unity, $z$ again becomes unbounded which we do not want.
 That is why we restrict the lower value of $\lambda$ to 1.